wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 Once the script runs successfully the following post-script steps may be taken;

 1. Set up the firewall rules, this is covered in the section below titled: Firewall Rule Description.
-2. Optionally in the references section are two scripts to set up the web server and app server with a simple web site to allow testing with this DMZ configuration.
+2. Optionally in the references section are two scripts to set up the web server and app server with a simple web application to allow testing with this DMZ configuration.

 Once the script runs successfully the firewall rules will need to be completed, this is covered in the section titled: Firewall Rules.